 Scolding a child for not grasping a particular subject at the same speed as their classmates

 The Indian education system is not easy.
 No one can argue against that.
 So when a child doesn’t grasp a particular subject, they shouldn’t have to feel bad about it.
 But some teachers make sure they do.
 It’s far too common to see a child being pulled up for not understanding a lesson.
 And that is not their fault.
 If anyone is to be blamed, it’s the teacher who obviously failed at their main job.
-Instead of scolding a child for something that’s not in their control, it would be a lot better to make extra effort with that child to help them catch up with the rest of the class.
+Instead of scolding a child for something that’s not in their control, it would be a lot better to make an extra effort with that child to help them catch up with the rest of the class.

 Telling kids that high marks should be their only aim

 High marks are not the only thing you need to succeed in life.
 But most of us realise this only when we’re adults.
-While schools do stress on extra-curricular activities, they start fading away in the higher classes.
+While schools do lay stress on extra-curricular activities, they start fading away in the higher classes.
 Then it’s just about the marks.
 Every single day, it’s drilled into a child’s brain that if they don’t get high marks, they won’t make it in life.
 Marks are important, yes.
 But as we grow up, we realise that marks don’t guarantee success in life.
 Everyone, no matter what sort of marks they get in school, has to work hard.